 - 100% sports cotton yarn in 2 different colors.
 The brand used for this toy is a local brand that I purchase in the shop nearby.
 For similar yarn with the same quality and thickness I recommend this one, which I also use for many of my toys.

 - Stuffing material

 - Or, you can use safety eyes!
 The position is at the end of this post.

-For a low-cost (3 USD) printable pattern, you can find it in Ravelry here!
+For a low cost, ad-free and printable pattern, you can find it in Ravelry here!